Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Visualization of Experiment

 From Figure \ref{fig:text_attention_map} \ref{fig:vision_attention_map} \ref{fig:audio_attention_map}, we can clearly observed that the attention map are distinctly different when the key are set to different modalities.
 This indicate that the post-imputation module can dynamically learn, which token are needed depending on characteristics of token and experts.
 For example, the Figure \ref{fig:audio_attention_map} indicates that 25 - 45th tokens of the first expert are more important than others while the text modalities shows that the second experts are more important.
 Similar observation are also shows in \ref{fig:text_attention_map} \ref{fig:vision_attention_map} as well.
+This observation also indicates that modality not only dynamically select information from existing modality but also the specialization of experts.
 Therefore, we can conclude that the post-imputation can capture expertise of different expert and refine the missing modality accordingly.